 The Honda brand is typically associated with cars and motorcycles, but how about air travel?
-The Japanese automaker has recently expanded into the aircraft market; unveiling the HondaJet Elite, which aims to provide a luxury experience at a reasonable price.
+The Japanese automaker has recently expanded into the aircraft market, unveiling the HondaJet Elite, aiming to provide a luxury experience at a reasonable price.

 The HondaJet Elite seats six in a quiet cabin with a lavish interior.
 The private jet is priced at $5.25 million.

 The HondaJet Elite is 43 feet long and 15 feet tall with a 40-foot wingspan with the engines on pylons above each wing instead of the main fuselage; this makes the cabin quieter and more spacious.
-The main cabin can seat 5-6 passengers, depending on number of crew members onboard.
-The jet has a soft, comfortable bolstering and seats are upholstered in leather.
+The main cabin can seat 5-6 passengers, depending on the number of crew members on board.
+The jet has soft, comfortable bolstering, and the seats are upholstered in leather.
 It also features a galley kitchen that includes a coffee maker and a private bathroom with skylights and a seat-belt (this can also be converted into an extra seat).
-The cabin is made of a carbon fibre epoxy composite that is designed to be lighter and stronger than traditional aluminium construction.
+The cabin is made of a carbon fibre epoxy composite designed to be lighter and stronger than traditional aluminium construction.